-Degree-seeking students exclude special students, and students in graduate diploma programs.
+1. Degree-seeking students exclude special students, and students in graduate diploma programs.

-Figure D-1-b Graduate Enrolment as a Percentage of Total Enrolment University of Toronto Compared to Canadian Peers, Fall 2006 and Fall 2011 and our AAU Peers Fall 2011
+Figure D-1-b Graduate Enrolment as a Percentage of Total Enrolment University of Toronto Compared to Canadian Peers, Fall 2006 and Fall 2012 and our AAU Peers Fall 2006

-The first two charts show the graduate student FTE as a percentage of total student FTE in 2006 and 2011 for University of Toronto compared to its Canadian Peers.
+The first two charts show the graduate student FTE as a percentage of total student FTE in 2006 and 2012 for University of Toronto compared to its Canadian Peers.
 The third chart shows the graduate student FTE as a percentage of total student FTE in 2006 for University of Toronto compared to its AAU Peers.
 Unfortunately, the IPEDS reporting methodology has since changed so a more recent comparison of graduate enrolment share with AAU Peers is not available.

-Source: U15 Data Exchange, IPEDS website

-Note: FTE Graduate enrolment and total enrolment is based on IPEDS methodology.
-Residents are excluded from total enrolment.
-FTE is calculated by (Full-time Headcount 1)+(Part-time Headcount 0.3).

-Graduate enrolment to total enrolment ratio was calculated as [Graduate Enrolment FTE]/[Total Enrolment FTE].
-Cdn Peer mean and AAU Peer mean exclude Toronto.
+- 1. Source: U15 Data Exchange, IPEDS website. - Graduate enrolment to total enrolment ratio is calculated as [Graduate Enrolment FTE]/[Total Enrolment FTE].
+FTE graduate enrolment and total enrolment are based on IPEDS methodology.
+Residents are excluded from enrolment.
+FTE is calculated as (Full-time Headcount 1)+(Part-time Headcount 0.3). - 3.
+Cdn Peer mean and AAU Peer mean exclude Toronto. - 4.
 Ontario peers are shown in capital letters.

-Figure D-1-c

-Graduate Enrolment and First Professional Enrolment as a Percentage of Total Enrolment University of Toronto Compared to AAU Peers 2006 Compared to 2011
+Figure D-1-c Graduate Enrolment and First Professional Enrolment as a Percentage of Total Enrolment University of Toronto Compared to AAU Peers 2006 Compared to 2012

 The chart to the left shows the graduate student and first professional FTE as a percentage of total student FTE in 2006 for University of Toronto compared to its AAU Peers.
-The chart on the right shows the graduate student and first professional FTE to total enrolment FTE ratio in 2011 for Toronto compared to its AAU peers.
+The chart on the right shows the graduate student and first professional FTE to total enrolment FTE ratio in 2012 for Toronto compared to its AAU peers.